-Where there is more than one point of entry or exit to a building where the voting area is located, these guidelines apply only to one path of travel from each of the following arrival points: accessible parking, accessible drop-off zones, public transportation, and the public sidewalk.
+Where there is more than one point of entry or exit to a building where the voting area is located, these guidelines apply to at least one path of travel from each of the following arrival points: accessible parking, accessible drop-off zones, public transportation, and public streets and sidewalks.
 When accessible drop-off zones or public transportation points are beyond the polling place property line, it is recommended that the path of travel to the voting area be measured to include a path of travel beyond the property line in an effort to include drop-off zones or public transportation loading and unloading zones.
 At least one accessible path of travel from the property line to the voting area shall be provided on Election Day.
-(Cal.
-Code Regs., tit.
-24 § 1114B.1.2.)
+(CCR, Section 11B-206.2.1.)
 See Figure 4 below.

 Sidewalks or other walkways shall be at least 48 inches wide.
 An exception to the 48 inches clear width is allowed when, due to right-of-way restrictions, natural barriers or other existing conditions, the enforcing agency determines that compliance with the 48-inch clear sidewalk width would create an unreasonable hardship.
 Only in these cases may the clear width narrow to 36 inches wide.
-(Cal.
-Code Regs., tit.
-24, § 1133B.7.1.)
+(CCR, Section 11B-403.5.1.3.)

 When sidewalks slope to the side, the maximum cross-slope (the slope that is perpendicular to the direction of travel) allowable is 2 percent.
-(Cal.
-Code Regs., tit.
-24, § 1133B.7.1.3.)
+(CCR, Section 11B-403.3.)
 A 2 percent slope, (the technical definition of "level") is ¼-inch of height for each 12 inches of distance.
 A limit to the sideways slope of the sidewalk is important to voters with balance disabilities or voters using walkers or canes.

 Exterior accessible paths of travel to the polling place shall be free of steps.
 Abrupt changes in level from ¼-inch to ½-inch shall be beveled.
-(Cal.
-Code Regs., § 1133B.7.4., § 1124B.2.)
-Changes in height ½-inch or more shall have a sloping surface that complies with the requirements in Section 6 Ramps, Curb Ramps, and Slopes.
+(CCR, Sections 11B-403.4, 11B-303.3.)
+Any changes in height on the path of travel of ½-inch or more shall have a sloping surface that complies with the requirements in Section 6 Ramps, Curb Ramps, and Slopes.

 Path of travel surfaces shall be stable, firm, and slip-resistant.
-(Cal.
-Code Regs., § 1124B.1.)
+(CCR, Section 11B-302.1.)
 For example, sand, gravel, broken cement/asphalt, or wet slippery surfaces may not be accessible.

 Occasionally there is more than one path of travel to the polling place but only one is accessible.
-Signs using contrasting colors and displaying the ISA shall be used to direct elderly voters and voters with disabilities to the accessible path of travel.
-(Cal.
-Code Regs., tit.
-24 § 1117B.220.127.116.11.)
+Signs that meet the requirements of Section 5 of these Guidelines shall be used to direct elderly voters and voters with disabilities to the accessible path of travel.
+(CCR, Section 11B-216.6.)
 See Figure 6.

 When necessary, temporary modifying equipment or measures may be used to provide compliance along the exterior path of travel.